+11 Baltimore Police Dep't, Policy 1021: Immigration Status (July 2019), https://perma.cc/PK9J-XGUY.

+12 NAE Cities Index, supra note 6, at 11.
-24. This case involves the process by which noncitizens who are present in the United States apply for LPR status, as well as the Trump Administration's efforts to restrict that process for noncitizens who-according to immigration officials-might use even a de minimis amount of public benefits at some point in the future.

-25. LPR status (also referred to as having a "green card") allows noncitizens to reside and work in the United States indefinitely.
+- 28. This case involves the process by which noncitizens who are present in the United States apply for LPR status, as well as the Trump Administration's efforts to restrict that process for noncitizens who-according to immigration officials-might use even a de minimis amount of public benefits at some point in the future. - 29.
+LPR status (also referred to as having a "green card") allows noncitizens to reside and work in the United States indefinitely.
 Green cards are highly coveted immigration benefits because of the stability they provide to persons who obtain them, as well as to those persons' family members.
 Moreover, because immigrants may be eligible to naturalize after five years as an LPR, obtaining a green card is a crucial juncture in the process by which foreign-born individuals obtain U.S. citizenship.
-8 U.S.C. § 1427(a).

-26. Section 212 of the INA specifies certain categories of noncitizens who are inadmissible to the United States.
+8 U.S.C. § 1427(a). - 30.
+Section 212 of the INA specifies certain categories of noncitizens who are inadmissible to the United States.
 Id. § 1182(a).
 For example, the statute denies admission to noncitizens who have committed certain crimes, id. § 1182(a)(2), or who pose a national-security risk to the United States, id. § 1182(a)(3).
 Admissibility is a prerequisite for noncitizens to obtain green cards.
-Id. §§ 1182(a), 1255(a).

-27. Noncitizens who are deemed by immigration officials "likely at any time to become a public charge" are also inadmissible under § 212.
+Id. §§ 1182(a), 1255(a). - 31.
+Noncitizens who are deemed by immigration officials "likely at any time to become a public charge" are also inadmissible under § 212.
 Id. § 1182(a)(4)(A).
-Although the term "public charge" is not defined by statute, § 212 instructs consular officials3 (who make admissibility determinations outside the United States) and USCIS (which makes admissibility determinations on U.S. soil) to consider, in rendering public-charge determinations: noncitizens' (1) age; (2) health; (3) family status; (4) assets, resources, and financial status; and (5) education and skills.
-Id. § 1182(a)(4)(B)(i).
-The statute also authorizes immigration officials to consider as part of the public-charge determination affidavits submitted by sponsors who pledge to provide financial support to the noncitizen if admitted.
-Id. § 1182(a)(4)(B)(i).
+Although the term "public charge" is not defined by statute, § 212 instructs consular officials13 (who make admissibility determinations outside the United States) and USCIS (which makes admissibility determinations on U.S. soil) to consider, in rendering public-charge determinations: noncitizens'

-28. Satisfaction of the admissibility requirements is also necessary for "adjustment of status"-a process by which some noncitizens present in the United States can apply for and obtain LPR status without returning to their respective countries of origin.
-8 U.S.C. § 1255(a).
-Thus, most noncitizens who reside in the United States but who have not yet secured LPR status cannot avoid undergoing a public-charge determination if they wish to obtain a green card.4

-3 This lawsuit addresses only DHS's new Rule regarding the public-charge ground of inadmissibility.
+13 This lawsuit addresses only DHS's new Rule regarding the public-charge ground of inadmissibility.
 In January 2018, the U.S. Department of State amended the Foreign Affairs Manual's (FAM's) guidelines regarding public-charge determinations.
 9 FAM § 302.8-2.
 The FAM's public-charge rule is the subject of a different lawsuit before this Court.
 See Complaint, Mayor & City Council of Baltimore v.
 Trump, No. 1:18-cv-3636-ELH (D. Md.
 Nov.
 28, 2018).